-Throughout, the resources link to fundamental British values: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
-Where discussions lead onto radicalisation, and sympathy for terrorist ideologies, teachers should ensure that they are familiar with the school's PREVENT strategy and Safeguarding Policy.
+Throughout the resource links are made to fundamental British values: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+Where discussions lead onto radicalisation, and sympathy for particular terrorist ideologies, teachers should ensure that they are familiar with the school's PREVENT strategy and Child Protection Policy.